RelaxStation/Marzban-Backup/README.md

  </a>
 </p>

+<h3 align="left">This Script Has Date and Time of Creation at Local Server Time</h3>

 ###

 <p align="left">With this script, you can backup important information such as database from the x-ui, marzban, and hiddify panels and send it to Telegram with the help of the Telegram bot so that it is always available!</p>